Skip to main content

 • Support Population Science activities, including workshops, webinars, trainings, events, etc.

-• Manages interactions with community partners and help to incorporate community ideas and priorities into ACTRI resource allocations and decisions
+• Manage interactions with community partners and help to incorporate community ideas and priorities into ACTRI resource allocations and decisions

 • Develop a shared sense of trust by and between ACTRI and community members

-• Building partnerships with community agencies that are mutually beneficial
+• Build partnerships with community agencies that are mutually beneficial

 CAB Members play a key role in the success of translational research by promoting translational education and research projects and sharing information with their communities.
 They serve as a bi-directional link between the community and the ACTRI.
 They work to identify and advocate for the health issues and concerns of San Diego, Imperial Valley, and the regional communities, particularly those with diverse populations and populations typically at higher risk of poor health outcomes.
 Additionally, they are in the unique position to provide community perspectives on the entire translational process.